-Table 79
+Table 7

 Estimated Ongoing O&M Costs

 (In Millions of Dollars Per Year)

 O&M Costs Total

 Pipeline Operations & Compliance \$0.2

-Right-of-Way \$0.8
+Right-of-Way \$0.
+6 8

-Compressor Station \$0.7
+Compressor Station \$0.
+8 7

-Greenhouse Gas Emissions Fees \$3.4
+Greenhouse Gas Emissions Fees \$ 0.8 3.4

-Total \$5.1
+Total \$ 2.4 5.1

-IV.
+IV.V.
 PROJECT SCHEDULE

-SoCalGas and SDG&E estimate that it will take approximately six years to permit, engineer/design, procure, construct and place the new assets in service.
+SoCalGas and SDG&E estimate that it will take approximately six years to permit, engineer/design, procure, construct, and place the new assets in service by the fourth quarter of 2019.
 The basis for the schedule, cost estimates, and revenue requirement is that all assets will go into service at approximately the same time.
 We may be able to place certain project components in service before the others are completed.
 If this ends up occurring, per Mr. Ahmed's testimony, the capital-related costs of the assets in-service will be recorded in the requested memorandum account until we are authorized to recover the revenue requirement in rates.